About UC Davis Medical Center

-In its 2022-23 survey, U.S. News & World Report ranked UC Davis Medical Center as one of the nation’s best hospitals in nine adult medical specialties, including cancer; cardiology & heart surgery; diabetes & endocrinology; ear, nose and throat; geriatrics; neurology & neurosurgery; obstetrics & gynecology; orthopedics; and pulmonology & lung surgery.
-We also ranked as high-performing in gastroenterology & GI surgery and in urology.
+In its 2023-24 survey, U.S. News & World Report ranked UC Davis Medical Center as one of the nation’s best hospitals in eight adult medical specialties, including cancer; cardiology & heart surgery; diabetes & endocrinology; ear, nose and throat; geriatrics; neurology & neurosurgery; obstetrics & gynecology; and pulmonology & lung surgery.
+We also ranked as high-performing in gastroenterology & GI surgery and in orthopedics.

 We were recognized as the No. 1 hospital in the Sacramento area, and among the top 10 in California.

 U.S. News also rates the performance of hospitals in many common procedures and conditions.
-UC Davis Medical Center ranked high-performing (the highest possible rating) for back surgery (spinal fusion), COPD, colon cancer surgery; diabetes; heart attack; heart failure; hip fracture; hip replacement; kidney failure; leukemia, lymphoma and myeloma; lung cancer surgery, ovarian cancer surgery, pneumonia, prostate cancer surgery, stroke, and transcatheter aortic valve replacement (TAVR).
+UC Davis Medical Center ranked high-performing (the highest rating possible) in chronic obstructive pulmonary disease (COPD); colon cancer surgery; diabetes; heart attack; heart failure; hip fracture; hip replacement; kidney failure; leukemia, lymphoma and myeloma; lung cancer surgery; ovarian cancer surgery; pneumonia; prostate cancer surgery; stroke; transcatheter aortic valve replacement (TAVR); and uterine cancer surgery.

-In pediatric care, U.S. News included UC Davis Children’s Hospital among the nation’s top children's hospitals in five pediatric specialties in its most recent rankings, including diabetes & endocrinology, neonatology, nephrology, pulmonology & lung surgery, and together with partner Shriners Children’s Northern California, orthopedics.
+In pediatric care, U.S. News included UC Davis Children’s Hospital among the nation’s top children's hospitals in three pediatric specialties in its most recent rankings (for 2023-24), including diabetes & endocrinology, nephrology, and together with partner Shriners Children’s Northern California, orthopedics.

 UC Davis Medical Center has also earned the nation’s highest form of recognition for nursing excellence: Magnet® recognition from the American Nurses Credentialing Center.
-Less than 10 percent of U.S. hospitals typically achieve this designation from the world’s largest and most prominent nurse credentialing organization – and as of the time of this writing, UC Davis is the only hospital in Sacramento to carry it.
+Less than 10 percent of U.S. hospitals typically achieve this designation from the world’s largest and most prominent nurse credentialing organization – and as of the time of this writing, UC Davis Medical Center is the only hospital in the Sacramento region with it.